 It all started with a report called, “My Real Life Book” from the Youth Leaving Care Hearings, which called for fundamental change to the existing child welfare system – an initiative that was supported by the Office of the Provincial Advocate for Children and Youth to examine the challenges youth face when they “age out” of the care system.

 The report also included a recommendation to declare Children and Youth in Care Day to raise awareness of the issues children and youth face, reduce stigma and recognize children and youth in the care of the province so that they are no longer invisible.
 May 14, 2014, marked the first Children and Youth in Care Day in Ontario following it’s officially declaration by the Province of Ontario, Bill 53 as an Act.

 BE ENLIGHTENED AND BE INSPIRED

-Like-minded professionals and influencers included Members of Cabinet, government and policy makers, executives from Children's Aid Societies and other child welfare organizations, former youth in care and many others.
+This year we will continue to bring together like-minded professionals and influencers including Members of Provincial Parliament, government and policy makers, executives from Children’s Aid Societies and other child welfare organizations, former youth in care and many others.

 WHO IS THE CHILDREN’S AID FOUNDATION?

 The Children’s Aid Foundation of Canada is our country’s leading charity dedicated to improving the lives of children and youth in the child welfare system.